Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 Can You Book Independent Tours at Tender Ports?

 Yes and many passengers do so successfully.
-Independent touring at tender ports works well as long as you plan around the tender timetable rather than ignoring it.
-The key difference from a docked port is that you cannot simply run back to the ship if you’re running late; you are dependent on the tender service, and the ship will not wait if you miss the last boat.
+Independent touring at tender ports works well as long as you start with the tender timetable rather than ignoring it.
+The key difference from a docked port is that you cannot run back to the ship if you’re running late; you are dependent on the tender service, and the ship will not wait if you miss the last boat.

 If you’re booking a private tour or using local transport, build in significant buffer time at the end.
-At somewhere like Santorini, where queues for the cable car down to the tender dock can be long on busy days, you should aim to be at the bottom of the cable car : not at the top : at least 45 minutes before the last tender.
+At somewhere like Santorini, where queues for the cable car down to the tender dock can be long on busy days, aim to be at the bottom of the cable car, not at the top, at least 45 minutes before the last tender.
 Many experienced independent travellers set a hard personal cut-off an hour before the last tender and stick to it regardless of what they’re in the middle of.

 • More flexibility.
 Go where you want, at your own pace, without being tied to a group itinerary.